perturber/Hierarchical/README.md

 - `execution/class_execution_Hierarchical.py`: execution file with fixed f and Gdot in the true population (single evaluation).
 - `execution/class_execution_varied_f.py`: execution file for trend where the fractional EMRIs with a local effect, f, varies from 0 to 1.
 Gdot (global effect amplitude) is fixed to 1e-13.
 - `execution/class_execution_varied_Gdot.py`: execution file where the global effect amplitude (Gdot) varies. f is fixed to 0.5.
-- `execution/class_execution_varied_Npop.py`: execution file where the total population size (Npop) varies. f and Gdot are fixed to 0.0 (vacuum-GR limit).